redpwn/rctf/docs/content/configuration.md

 The `conf.d` directory can be renamed or moved elsewhere.

 To do so, set the `RCTF_CONF_PATH` environment variable to the location of a directory of YAML or JSON configuration files.
-If specified as a relative path, the path is evaluated from the root rCTF directory.
+If specified as a relative path, the path is evaluated from the current working directory.